 - Anomaly configuration: In addition to autonomous monitoring, known anomalies can be configured to only trigger alerts based on certain thresholds such as delta, significance score, length, severity, influencing metrics, and so on.

-- Metric correlation: By pairing a real-time alert with a root-cause analysis, company’s gain additional insight and context into each incident, all of which can dramatically reduce time to resolution.
+- Metric correlation: By pairing a real-time alert with root-cause analysis, company’s gain additional insight and context into each incident, all of which can dramatically reduce time to resolution.

 Now that we know how AI and machine learning can assist in the context of proactive analytics, let’s review several use cases.